ssmirnovacode/idedoc/README.md

 # IDE Doc

+TODO:
+1. switch of language for text editor

 ## Dynamic npm-packages fetching
 Using a customised plugin for ESBuild that intercepts int onLoad event so that instead of looking for a package in file system it is fetched directly from NPM (unpkg.io, that gives us direct access to NPM content without CORS issues).